 On the front of the shirt is a screaming, bleeding skull with a huge knife slammed through it and bright red blood splashing like a bucket of gore splattered across my chest.
 Scrawled in the same blood-red color, above the skull, is a bold headline… KILL ‘EM ALL.

-LET GOD SORT ‘EM OUT
+LET GOD SORT ‘EM OUT, below the skull.

 On the road, everybody takes you at face value.
 So, there I was, playing ball like Charles Barkley on a good day, looking like some crazed middle-aged outlaw biker with a lengthy prison record.